Contrast-Security-OSS/aws-fargate-example/README.md

 ### Set Up AWS Fargate

-#### Make sure existing EKS cluster nodes can communicate with Fargate Pods
+1.)
+Make sure existing EKS cluster nodes can communicate with Fargate Pods 2.)
+Create AWS Fargate pod execution role
+3.)
+Create AWS Fargate Profile that matches your kubernetes namespace and kubernetes labels

-For more information, please refer to [this](https://docs.amazonaws.cn/en_us/eks/latest/userguide/fargate-getting-started.html) tutorial.
+For more information on how to set up AWS Fargate prior to deployment of your applications to an EKS cluster, please refer to [this](https://docs.amazonaws.cn/en_us/eks/latest/userguide/fargate-getting-started.html) tutorial.

 ### Create a kubernetes secret to store Contrast Agent configurations